termon/sceis-placement-handbook/src/content/docs/on-placement.md

 - The company may identify a peer (mentor) who will help the student settle in and ‘show them the ropes’ during the first few weeks (this may be the outgoing placement student).
 - At the start of the placement, the student will be provided with suitable introductory material, background reading, training etc. as required.
 - The student will be paid an appropriate salary.
 (There are wide variations!)
+- The company will facilitiate placement visits by an academic member of University staff.
+The visit will involve discussions with the student and their industrial supervisor to assess their progress and deal with any issues.
+Two visits are typically carried out (depending on duration of placement), and these usually occur around November/December and March/April.
+Visits may be carried out onsite or remote.

 ### Supervison